jalapeno/SRv6_dCloud_Lab/lab_2/lab_2-guide.md

 The student upon completion of Lab 2 should have achieved the following objectives:

 * Understanding baseline SRv6 configuration and validation for ISIS and BGP
-* Validate SRv6 forwarding of BGP advertised prefixes
+* Validate SRv6 forwarding for BGP advertised prefixes

 ## Segment Routing Background